CumulusNetworks/docs/content/version/cumulus-rmp-31/Configuring-and-Managing-Network-Interfaces/Network-Command-Line-Utility.md

 Net provides an environment variable for setting where the net output is directed.
-To only use stdout, set the NCLU\_TAB\_STDOUT environment variable to “true”.
+To only use stdout, set the NCLU\_TAB\_STDOUT environment variable to "true ".
 The value is not case sensitive.

 {{%/notice%}}